dotnet/arcade/Documentation/DependencyFlowOnboarding.md

 These pre-requisites are not hard requirements, but enabling dependency flow will be much simpler if you are using these processes:

+- If your repository is not part of the Dotnet GitHub organization, contact an administrator for the organization to install the dotnet-maestro app in your repository: https://github.com/apps/dotnet-maestro

 - Internal builds produced out of https://dev.azure.com/dnceng/internal

 - Publishing using the [Arcade SDK](https://github.com/dotnet/arcade/blob/master/Documentation/StartHere.md#im-ready-to-get-started-what-do-i-do)